This post contains affiliate links that earn commissions from qualifying purchases.

 Most writing resources and style guides are presented as reference material.
 Using an index, you visit your resource only when you need to look up something specific.
 The Elements of Style is an interesting cover-to-cover read, one that you can easily finish in less than a day.

 Vigorous writing is concise.
 A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts.
 This requires not that the writer make all sentences short, or avoid all detail and treat subjects only in outline, but that every word tell.

-The book is so small, you can carry it in your purse, your pocket, or keep it conveniently tucked away in your laptop bag.
-Each chapter is concise, and takes you straight to the point.
-There are no fancy introductions or lengthy explanations – just hard-and-fast tips, rules, and recommendations.
+The book is so small, you can carry it in your purse, your pocket, or keep it conveniently tucked in your laptop bag.
+Each chapter is concise and and quickly gets to its main point.
+There are no fancy introductions or lengthy explanations — just hard-and-fast tips, rules, and recommendations.